 Each Knowledge Area will have four new sections at the start:

 There are three new processes, one old ons removed, one moved, and seven name changes.
+There’s a summary of the 49 project management processes below.

 There are now 49 process in the PMBOK 6th Edition.
 In my 1996 first edition, I count 37.
 Although the rise has has not been even (there was a big jump from my 4th edition’s 42 to the 5th edition’s 47), it has averaged at 2.4 new processes per edition.